jlu5/SupyPlugins/README.md

 ## List of plugins
 Please note that this list may not always be up to date; your best bet is to actually browse the code for yourself!
 Any specific plugin dependencies should also be listed.

-Most of these plugins have their own READMEs in their folders; you can check them for a usage demonstration or further explanation of what they do.
+Most of these plugins also have their own READMEs in their folders; you can usually find a usage demonstration or further explanation of what they do.

 ##### CtcpNext
 - Alternative to the official Ctcp plugin, with a database for configurable replies.